-Consortium 2021 funds met the requirements for serving extremely low-income, low-income and moderate-income individuals.
+Consortium 2022 funds did not meet the requirements for serving extremely low-income, low-income and moderate-income individuals due to delays in project completions.
+Next year we should be able to make up for this year's lack of production.

-HOME funds assisted households with incomes at or below 50% of Area Median Income for rental projects and were used to assist households with incomes at or below 60% of Area Median Income for homeownership projects.
+HOME funds will assist households with incomes at or below 50% of Area Median Income for rental projects and will be used to assist households with incomes at or below 80% of Area Median Income for homeownership projects.

-CDBG funds were used for eligible housing activities such as rental projects and homeowner repairs.
+CDBG funds were used for eligible housing activities such as homeowner repairs.

-Projects undertaken in 2021 met the requirements of Section 215.
+Projects undertaken in 2022 met the requirements of Section 215.

-CR-25 - Homeless and Other Special Needs 91.220(d, e); 91.320(d, e); 91.520(c) Evaluate the jurisdiction's progress in meeting its specific objectives for reducing and ending homelessness through:
+CR-25 - Homeless and Other Special Needs 91.220(d, e); 91.320(d, e); 91.520(c)

+Evaluate the jurisdiction's progress in meeting its specific objectives for reducing and ending homelessness through: